eclipse-sumo/sumo/docs/web/docs/FAQ.md

 The default carFollowModel *Krauss* is simple/general enough to allow parameterization for both human and automated driving.
 The correct parameters however, depend on the user assumptions about the automated fleet:

 - possibly, autonomous vehicles must drive more cautiously than human drivers (i.e. with a larger value of the desired time headway `tau`)
-- possibly, autonomous vehicles may drive at lower time headways than human drivers because they have better sensing or faster actuation (i.e. with a lower valuue of the desired time headway `tau`)
+- possibly, autonomous vehicles may drive at lower time headways than human drivers because they have better sensing or faster actuation (i.e. with a lower value of the desired time headway `tau`)

 Functions that are meant to capture specific human behaviors can be switched of directly
 - imperfect acceleration, dawdling: `sigma="0"`